LewisResearchGroup/digestR/README.md

 Required files: .dcf

 #### 1. Opening digestion maps: fo() / fs()
-To open a spectrum in DigestR, either select "Open/Close Files" from the File menu or use the commands fo() or fs() in the R console.
+To open a "digestion" map in DigestR, either select "Open/Close Files" from the File menu or use the commands fo() or fs() in the R console.
 If multiple files have been opened, only the most recently opened spectrum will appear in the main plot window.
 To switch to another spectrum, double-click on a file name within the GUI.
 To close one or more files, select the desired files from the table and then press the "Close file" button.

 #### 2. Manipulate dcf files: mf()
 The mf() function in DigestR allow users to perform various mathematical operations with dcf files, facilitating comprehensive data manipulation and analysis.
 With mf(), users can add, substract, multiply, merge and divide, the data contained in multiple dcf files.
 This functionality allows users to perform mathematical operations tailored to their specific research needs, streamlining data processing and enhancing the overall analytical capabilities of DigestR.